Next-to-next-to-leading power corrections to unpolarized Semi-Inclusive Deep Inelastic Scattering: Numerical estimates and comparisons

-where leading power term coincides with our calculation, while NNLP terms are different.
-In particular, contribution to $F_{UU}^{\cos 2\phi}$ due to $f_1 D_1$ in \eq{FUU_cos2phi_AV} coincides with the result from Bachetta et al from Ref~\cite{Bacchetta:2008xw}, see Eq.(6.15) from Ref~\cite{Bacchetta:2008xw}, which was calculated using the generalized parton model of Anselmino et al in Ref.~\cite{Anselmino:2005nn}.
-The contribution in this form is known from the pioneering explorations by R. Cahn in Ref~\cite{Cahn:1978se}, and was used in phenomenology of $\cos 2 \phi_h$ asymmetries by Barone, Prokudin, Ma in Ref.~\cite{Barone:2008tn} and Barone, Melis, Prokudin in Ref.~\cite{Barone:2009hw}.
-In the future it will be interesting to investigate $\cos 2 \phi_h$ modulations and explore the differences of methodologies of this paper and other frameworks and compare them to the data.
+where the leading-power term coincides with our calculation, while the NNLP terms differ.
+In particular, the contribution to $F_{UU}^{\cos 2\phi}$ from $f_1 D_1$ in \eq{FUU_cos2phi_AV} agrees with the result of Bacchetta et al. in Ref.~\cite{Bacchetta:2008xw} (see Eq.~(6.15) therein), which was obtained using the generalized parton model of Anselmino et al.~\cite{Anselmino:2005nn}.

+This contribution, in this form, dates back to the pioneering work of R.~Cahn~\cite{Cahn:1978se} and has been used in phenomenological studies of $\cos 2\phi_h$ asymmetries by Barone, Prokudin, and Ma~\cite{Barone:2008tn}, as well as by Barone, Melis, and Prokudin~\cite{Barone:2009hw}.
+In the future, it will be interesting to investigate $\cos 2\phi_h$ modulations in more detail, explore the differences between the methodology of this paper and other frameworks, and compare the results with experimental data.

 We obtain the following parametrization for $F_{UU}^{\cos2\phi_h \; \rm LP}$:

 where $\lambda_4 = { 4 M m_h \Phperp^2 \zh^2 }$, while NNLP contributions will be calculated using \eq{relation}.